BettercareHealth/bettercare/facilitators-guide/0-7-Checklist.md

 published: true
 ---

-# How to run a Bettercare group: Facilitator’s Checklist
+# How to lead a Bettercare group: Facilitator’s Checklist

 ## Before the first group meeting: